linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `some`

-Whether any entries are satisfied the unary detect function.
+Whether any entries are satisfied the predicate function.

 ?> This API usually can be named to `anyOf`, `anyMatch` in other programming languages.